shenwei356/unikmer/README.md

 (or less Bytes for shorter k-mers in compact format, or much less Bytes for sorted k-mers) arrays and optionally compressed in gzip format with extension of `.unik`.
-Taxids are optionally stored next to k-mers with 4 or less bytes.
+TaxIDs are optionally stored next to k-mers with 4 or less bytes.

 #### Compression rate comparison

-No Taxids stored in this test.
+No TaxIDs stored in this test.

 ![cr.jpg](testdata/cr.jpg)